nimadorostkar/kucoin/README.md

-connect to Kucoin Crypto Exchange platform and test API management
+connect to Kucoin crypto exchange platform and test API management